Saving for a home - your mortgage deposit

 There are some mortgages available with 5 per cent deposits, but these tend to charge higher interest rates, so you end up paying more in the long term.

-If you’re buying a brand-new home, you can apply for the government’s Help to Buy Equity Loan.
-The government will lend you up to 20 per cent of the price of the property, which you don’t have to pay back for the first five years of owning your home.
-This means you can put down a 5 per cent deposit, with the government loan making up the rest of the lump sum required by the mortgage lender.
+If you’re buying a new build home, you can apply for the government’s Help-to-Buy scheme.
+The government will lend you up to 20 per cent of the price of the property (or 40 per cent in London), so you only have to put down a 5 per cent deposit and a 75 per cent mortgage.
+Find out more about Help-to-Buy.

 What happens if I put down more money?

 Generally speaking, the higher your deposit, the easier it is to get a mortgage – as long as your income is high and stable enough to afford the monthly repayments.
 What’s more, you may be offered a better mortgage deal (e.g. with a lower interest rate or otherwise better terms) that makes the mortgage more affordable overall.

 What’s the best way to save up a deposit?

 The two most popular ways to save up a deposit are the Lifetime ISA and the Help to Buy ISA.
 Both of these offer a government bonus on savings used to buy a first home.

 Lifetime ISA – also known as the LISA, this allows you to save a maximum £4,000 every year, with no tax on any interest or growth.
 The main advantage is that the government will top up your savings by 25 per cent at the end of each year they are invested.
 This means you’ll have to wait at least a year before using your LISA to buy a home.

 Before the age of 60 you can only benefit from the government bonus when you use the money to buy a first home.
 If you draw money out for any other reason before that age, you will pay a 25 per cent penalty.
 A LISA can only be opened by people under the age of 40.